randymarsh77/yalcspace/README.md

 In your top-level project directory, run `npx yalcspace`.
 This will create a new VSCode workspace including the directory you ran the command with along with all the currently yalc'd packages, and then open that workspace.

-You can look at the generated workspace file (in the `yalcspace` directory o the workspace) to see what VSCode commands are available.
+You can look at the generated workspace file (in the `yalcspace` directory of the workspace) to see what VSCode commands are available.
 They're all in the build command group, accessible through `cmd|ctrl+shift+b`.

+### Building

+All packages in the workspace have associated build commands.
+You can build any of them in isolation, or include everything that references them, or, just everything.
+Activate `cmd|ctrl+shift+b` and Start typing in the name of the package you want to start building from.
+Select it, and then choose the build mode from the following menu.
+- `IncludeDownstreamDependents` means you build your selection, and everything that depends on it, following the dependency graph to the root of the space.
+- `Single` means you just build that package
+- `Everything` means you start from the lowest dependency in the graph connecterd to your selection and follow the graph to the root off the space.

+You can also select `Build Everything` which is the same as selecting your root project and then selecting `Everything`.

 ### Want to add a new dependency?